Animate a character in After Effects

 Gies has continued beyond his 2 big series with a variety of other tutorials, including Rocket Randee, which was later rebooted into a 3rd major series showing how to build a multi-angled, segmented puppet using After Effects, Photoshop, Premiere Pro and Pro Tools.

 Here's a sample from the early series by Daniel Gies and one from Duik Tools:

 Todd Kopriva had been tracking and outlining character animation tutorials (including uses of the Puppet Tool), so check out his important summaries: making of "Something Left, Something Taken", tutorials for After Effects and 3D by Dave Scotland, and character animation tutorials (and more) from Robert Powers.
 Here's a sample from the series by Robert Powers:

 In Animate a character in After Effects at Computer Arts magazine, Stuart Preece explained how to breathe life into your character designs using After Effects' built-in tools.
 They also have a 2007 Animate a character in After Effects tutorial from Rex Crowle.
 Pete McEvoy's Rigging a character for After Effects beforehand in Illustrator also appeared that year in Digital Arts, which later added Design and Animate a Stylish 50s Cartoon Character by Ben Mounsey.
+Rob Mize added more in additional tutorials, for example with Character Design and Animation in AE, using shapes matched to a pencil sketch.
 See also more recent tutorials at AEtuts+ like Learn How to Rig and Animate a Character and Create your Own Odyssey Day 1 and Day 2 by Marcin Zeglinski.